 The Stonebow’s name probably refers to an arch that once crossed the street.
 The street runs between Hungate and Peaseholme Green.

 Walmgate and Walmgate Bar

 Walmgate is thought to mean the street belonging to someone called Walba.
 It is an eastern continuation of Fossgate, but lies entirely on the east side side of the River Foss.
 The main medieval features in Walmgate are St Deny’s Church, St Margaret’s church and Walmgate Bar.

-St Denys was first mentioned in the early 12th century but its spire was removed in 1798.
+St Denys was first mentioned in the early twelfth century but its spire was removed in 1798.
 The church has a Norman doorway, as does St Margaret’s further to the east.
 St Margaret’s was first mentioned in 1180 and has brick western tower dating from 1684.
-It underwent much rebuilding in the 19th century.
+It underwent much rebuilding in the nineteenth century.